iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

     return denoise_wavelet(img/255.0, sigma=0.04, mode='soft', multichannel=True, convert2ycbcr=True, method='BayesShrink')*255.0
 ```

-Here we show results only wavelet denoising, the best of several methods.
+Here we show results only for wavelet denoising, the best of several methods.
+In our paper we have reported results for various other forms of denoising.
-To experiment with other forms of denoising [see this](https://github.com/iamaaditya/pixel-deflection/blob/master/methods.py#L13)
+To experiment with other types of denoising [see this](https://github.com/iamaaditya/pixel-deflection/blob/master/methods.py#L13)

 ```python